For Faculty & Staff

 Alternative Spring Break (ASB) The students involved in this volunteer organization spend their Spring Break improving the living conditions of the individuals they serve.
 Each year, a work site is chosen and the students supply the manual labor necessary to meet the fundamental or emergency needs of the site.

-For more information visit the PuLSE Advising page.
+For more information visit the Student Involvement and Leadership advising page.

 The Center for Citizenship and Community (CCC) is non-partisan and seeks to engage Butler University faculty, staff, and students in collaborative work to address a host of educationally related issues with community partners.

 If you are interested in getting involved in community outreach that relates to citizenship and incorporating it into the classroom, you can get more information at the Center for Citizenship & Community website.

 The Volunteer Center sends out a weekly listserv to inform individuals of one-time, ongoing, and new opportunities, as well as Volunteer Center news.
 If you would like to sign up to be a part of the listserv, stop by the Volunteer Center in AU 100 or contact our listserv advisor at email@example.com.
 To see the current listserv content, visit our ongoing opportunities page!